 With wireless internet comes a list of pros and cons.
 While it is the best and sometimes only option for some people and businesses, especially those located in rural areas, it is still beneficial to know what you are getting.
 A fixed wireless connection will give you a better signal than most other types of connections.
 This is because the waves that are being used to transmit information are coming directly from the source located within your home.
 Wireless connections also carry a larger capacity to transmit information, which means big amounts of data can be sent and received, resulting in more bandwidth.

 A wireless connection can also be much more cost-effective than others because there is no need for infrastructure to be built in order to transmit a signal.
 The wirelessness of fixed point connections means no extra setup beyond a tower that was likely erected before your need for Internet access.
 When placed atop a mountain, wireless connections are able to reach more areas and provide access to a larger base of people.
 This kind of connection is also advantageous for smaller, newer Internet Service Providers looking to save money because it does not require a network to be built.

 Because this kind of connection is popular among smaller providers, you can expect your wireless connection to be provided by a local company.
-A sense of community can go a long way in doing business with that same community and local businesses hold a higher rate of trust among customers.
+A sense of community can go a long way in doing business with that same community, and local businesses hold a higher rate of trust among customers.
 While these pros to a wireless connection are all beneficial, there are a few cons you should be aware of.
-These include a limited availability and the use of only one structure to provide access to the Internet.
+These include limited availability and the use of only one structure to provide access to the Internet.
 For another great article, click this link.